Macrometacorp/docs/docs/cep/source/source-mapping/index.md

 ### Map Attributes

 `attributes` is an optional annotation used with `map.type` to define custom mapping.
 When `attributes` is not provided, each mapper assumes that the incoming events adheres to its own default message format and attempt to convert the events from that format.
-By adding the `attributes` annotation, users can selectively extract data from the incoming message and assign them to the attributes.
+By adding the `attributes` annotation, you can selectively extract data from the incoming message and assign them to the attributes.

 There are two ways to configure `attributes`.
 In both cases, add the attributes in parentheses after the query: